Gunthapalli-Akshu/Exam-Seating-Arrangement/README.md

 ## 🗂️ Project Structure
 ExamSeatingArrangement/
-├── ExamSeatingArrangement.java # Main Java source file
+1. ExamSeatingArrangement.java # Main Java source file
-└── seating_arrangement.txt # (Optional) Output file if file export is added
+2. seating_arrangement.txt # (Optional) Output file if file export is added

 ---

+▶️ How to Run the Program
+1. Open terminal or command prompt
-Compile the program using javac: javac ExamSeatingArrangement.java
+2. Compile the java program : javac ExamSeatingArrangement.java
+3. Run the program : java ExamSeatingArrangement

 ---

-Run the program:
-java ExamSeatingArrangement

----

-Enter the required inputs when prompted:
+🧪 Sample Input
+When you run the program, the user is prompted to enter:
 Enter number of rows: 3
 Enter number of columns: 4
 Enter number of students: 10

 ---

-Sample Output:
+🖨️ Sample Output
 Enter number of rows: 3
 Enter number of columns: 4
 Enter number of students: 10